Offene Arbeiten

 Molecular communication (MC) is an alternative to classical electromagnetic wave-based communication, where molecules are used for information exchange.
 MC is expected to enable in-body networks for future medical applications in the Internet of Bio-Nano Things, a vision for 6G and beyond.

-We seek a working student to help us set up and maintain a molecular communication networks testbed at the chair.
-The testbed will be based on ink molecules transmitted through a water-filled tube system with a background flow.
-We plan on using spectral absorption measurements to detect the information molecules.
+We seek a working student to help us operate and maintain a molecular communication networks testbed at the chair.
+The testbed is based on ink molecules transmitted through a water-filled tube system with a background flow.
+Spectral absorption measurements are used to detect the information molecules.

 What you will do: